 Parents of students with a medical condition may also be invited to provide additional support if considered necessary, but this does not excuse the school or teachers from their professional responsibilities regarding a child or children with a medical condition in their care.
-Staff have a non-delegable duty of care so even if a child's parent is on the excursion it is the school that is legally liable.
+Staff have a non-delegable duty of care so even if a child's parent is on the excursion, the school is responsible for the child's care.